NicoJanE/React-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 The same applies for running the Compose file (use **-f** option)
 </details>

-## 1.1 The basic React container setup
+## 1.1 The Basic React Container Setup
-This docker React container consists of couple of docker file and compose combinations.
-The first one here is needed to install Node.js which also contains the **nxp** program with which we can create a new React project.
-So this installs the basics and after this we can run another Dockerfile/compose combination to create a React project
+This Docker React container consists of a couple of Dockerfile and Compose combinations.
+The first setup is needed to install Node.js, which also includes the npx program, allowing us to create a new React project.
+This step installs the basics, and afterward, we can run another Dockerfile/Compose combination to create the React project.

 <details closed>
   <summary class="clickable-summary">